vhung98vp/flask-ocr-app/README.md

 ### Kafka Integration

 - The service listens for messages on a Kafka topic containing S3 folder paths.
 Upon receiving a message, it lists the files in the specified S3 bucket, processes them for OCR, and sends the results to a new Kafka topic.
+To use it, change APP_MODE to kafka.

 ## License